 We work with a network of national quality assured trainers who have been through our training programme.
 They are all experienced trainers and are committed to supporting and implementing care planning.

 Dawn is a Programme Manager working in the Year of Care Partnerships and has supported each of the five BHF House of Care Programme sites through.

 With extensive experience supporting major culture change programmes, Dawn has held posts as Head of Quality and Training with London Electricity and Head of Business Development with Masterfoods.
 Within the NHS, Dawn has lead on long term care and rehabilitation with the North East Cardiovascular Network, and was the Mental Health Lead with the North of England Strategic Clinical Network.
 Dawn combines strong programme management with a passion for engaging and supporting both organisations and people through periods of significant change.

 Lucy graduated with a 1st Class BSc Honours degree in Business from the University of Swansea in 2003.
 Since then she has worked in account and business management roles and joined the Year of Care Partnership team in November 2015.

-Lucy supports the Year of Care Partnership team in the delivery of our training and support packages ensuring effective systems, resources and processes are in place.
+Lucy supports the Year of Care Partnerships team in the delivery of our training and support packages ensuring effective systems, resources and processes are in place.